roldandvg/esmayoy/README.md

 Developed on open standards, this tool simplifies the registration and control of students in universities under the scheme of National Training Program.

 This application is developed under the Python language with the Django framework, the database manager PostgreSQL (not limiting).

+To install this application, please read the how-to.txt file located in the docs folder.